 Disputes about life insurance

-This information sheet (INFO 218) explains what you should do if you have a complaint about your life insurance policy.
+This is Information Sheet 218 (INFO 218).
+It explains what you should do if you have a complaint about your life insurance policy.

 It covers how to resolve your complaint, depending on how you hold your life insurance policy.
 You can hold your policy: